On this Day May 25

 1961 – Addressing a special joint session of Congress, President John F. Kennedy announces his goal to send an American to the moon before the end of the decade.
 He also requests financial support for an accelerated space program.

-1977 – “A long time ago in a galaxy far, far away…” With those words on the screen, cinematic history is made, as George Lucas’ epic sci-fi adventure “Star Wars” opens on Memorial Day weekend at theaters across the U.S. The movie, later renamed “Star Wars: Episode IV A New Hope,” captures seven Oscars and earns $461 million in U.S. ticket sales and a gross of nearly $800 million worldwide.
+1977 – “A long time ago in a galaxy far, far away…” With those words on the screen, cinematic history is made as George Lucas’ epic sci-fi adventure “Star Wars” opens on Memorial Day weekend at just 32 theaters across the U.S. with no official premiere.
+By August, more than 1,000 theaters are screening the film, propelling it box office glory.
+Later renamed “Star Wars: Episode IV A New Hope,” the movie captures seven Academy Awards and becomes a marketing bonanza.

 1979 – This day marks the worst domestic air crash in U.S. history.
 American Airlines Flight 191, a McDonnell Douglas DC-10, crashes during takeoff at Chicago’s O’Hare International Airport killing 271 on board and two people on the ground.
 Investigators blame a faulty pylon assembly for the tragedy in which the left engine fell off the LA-bound aircraft.